AgentLoneStar007/AgentLoneStar007/README.md

 ### Experience in Languages/Softwares
 Below I have listed my experience in individual languages and programming-related items.
 Next to them is a 1-5 star rating of my confidence using the item.
-One star means I have learned it, but not actively used it.
+One star means I have learned it, but don't actively use it.
 Five stars means I use it constantly and am very confident using it.

 <br>